 I owned the Palm Treo 700P and Palm Pre smartphones.
 Palm Computing was an American business.

-Panasonic was also one of the 2nd generation old cell phone companies and brands.
+Panasonic was also one of the 2nd generation old cell phone companies and manufacturers.
 In 1996, the brand made the first mobile phone that weighed less than 100g.
 I never owned a Panasonic phone, though I longed to.

 Yes; Samsung may still be making trendy mobile phones, and be leading the charge as the world’s largest phone maker in 2021, but they are an old cell phone brand.
 Samsung’s first mobile phone was developed in 1988.
 That makes the Korean brand peers with Motorola, Nokia, and Siemens.